kamailio/kamcli/README.md

 #### Install on Debian ####

-Should work on: Ubuntu or Mint
+Should work also on: Ubuntu or Mint

 Note: you may have to replace python with python3 and pip with pip3 in package names, installation and execution commands.